Oral mite anaphylaxis

-Oral mite anaphylaxis (OMA), also known as pancake syndrome, is a disease in which a person gets symptoms after eating food contaminated with particular mites.
+Oral mite anaphylaxis (OMA), also known as pancake syndrome, is severe allergic reaction triggered by the ingestion of food contaminated with specific mites.
+The condition is associated with the consumption of wheat or maize flour that has been improperly stored in humid environments, leading to mite infestation.
+Symptoms can range from mild allergic reactions to severe anaphylaxis, often occurring shortly after ingestion of contaminated food.
 The disease name comes from reports of people becoming ill after eating pancakes made from contaminated wheat or corn (maize) flour.